tlee753/tlee753.github.io/_pages/stock-dashboard.md

 This basic test queries the yahoo finance rest api using an encoded url.
 Each stock is individually requested via java script on the clientside, although I have my own rest api running on my server containing an up to date json of all the most important data for all the major stocks.
-Currently I am taking a look at the bloomberg api.

 <br>